endymion1818/deliciousreverie/src/pages/post/talk-how-were-using-wordpress-as-a-headless-cms.md

-+++
+---
-date = "2018-04-24T14:21:21+01:00"
+categories:
-draft = false
+- development
-title = "Talk: How Were Using WordPress as a Headless CMS" description = "At a recent WordPress conference in London I gave this talk.
-It was a terrifying and yet validating experience!" categories = [
+date: "2018-04-24T14:21:21+01:00"
-  "development"
+description: At a recent WordPress conference in London I gave this talk.
+It was a terrifying and yet validating experience!
-]
+draft: false
-tags = [
+tags:
-    "performance",
+- performance
-   "indigotree",
+- indigotree
-   "wordpress"
+- wordpress
-]
+title: 'Talk: How Were Using WordPress as a Headless CMS'

-+++
+---
 **I'm not a stranger to public speaking.
 But speaking on a technical subject?
 To people who are smarter than me?
 Not something I relish.
 Yet, I felt I had something to offer the WordPress community, so I volunteered to speak at one of the UK's biggest WordPress meetups, WordCamp London.**

 Ever since starting my web development career I've wanted to be in the place where I could help other developers out with their development dilemmas.
 It's taken me a long time to get to this stage, and it's only because of some great help from the following people: